ACROBAT

 To transform a paper document into a PDF with your phone, you can scan it or take a photo of it and save the image as a PDF.
 Adobe Scan is a free scanner app that will help you get a clean and clear image and that can even recognize text automatically.

-3. Use Adobe Acrobat as your PDF maker
+4. How to use Adobe Acrobat as a PDF maker

 As the creator of the PDF, Adobe provides the best PDF maker out there.
-Create and edit PDFs with Adobe Acrobat, or use Adobe online services if you’re on a mobile device.
+Create and edit PDFs with Adobe Acrobat or use Adobe online services for a quick and easy solution that you can try for free.
 Acrobat offers the reliability and full functionality you need whether you’re using Windows or Mac, mobile or desktop, online or offline.
 Acrobat Pro provides advanced tools for when you want to take your PDFs to the next level.

 While many PDF makers are limited to helping you convert other file types into PDFs, Adobe Acrobat lets you create a PDF from scratch.